-The TSC2100 is entirely controlled by registers.
-Reading and writing these registers is controlled by an SPI master and accomplished by the use of a 16-bit command, which is sent prior to the data for that register.
-The command is constructed as shown in Figure 34.
+The 'AIC26 is entirely controlled by registers.
+An SPI master controlls the reading and writing of these registers by the use of a 16-bit command, which is sent prior to the data for that register.
+The command is constructed as shown in Figure 29.

 The command word begins with a R/W bit, which specifies the direction of data flow on the SPI serial bus.
-The following 4 bits specify the page of memory this command is directed to, as shown in Table 5.
+The following four bits specify the page of memory this command is directed to, as shown in Table 5.
 The next six bits specify the register address on that page of memory to which the data is directed.
 The last five bits are reserved for future use and should be written only with zeros.